 Work experience

-Having prior experience within an educational setting proves invaluable when pursuing a role as an SEN Teaching Assistant.
-This experience can range from working as a Teaching Assistant in schools to caring for children with disabilities or learning difficulties.
+Having prior experience within an educational setting is very valuable when pursuing a role as an SEN teaching assistant.
+This experience can range from working as a teaching assistant in schools to caring for children with disabilities or learning difficulties.
 Employers will also consider other experience like working in childcare, youth work, mentoring or personal experiences like caring for a family member with SEN.

 Salary expectations

-Although your salary may depend on location, experience and the school you’re applying for, a typical SEN Teaching Assistant salary is around £20,000 per year.
-If you are working with an agency, you will get paid on a per day basis.
-On average, a SEN Teaching Assistant will get paid around £90 per day.
+Although your salary may depend on location, experience and the school you’re applying for, a typical SEN teaching assistant salary is around £20,000 per year.
+If you are working with an agency, you will get paid on a per week or per day basis.
+On average, an SEN teaching assistant will get paid around £90 per day.

 As a new starter with little experience you might not be earning as much, approximately £18,000 per year, but after you’ve gained more experience you’ll earn significantly more.

-Experienced SEN Teaching Assistants with extra responsibility may earn around £29,000 or more in their role.
+Experienced SEN teaching assistants with extra responsibility may earn around £29,000 or more in their role.
 If you’re looking to earn a higher salary as an SEN TA, you should look into acquiring additional knowledge and skills.
-Having the required qualifications and skills will help you be considered for higher level positions or better paying job.
+Having the required qualifications and skills will help you be considered for higher level positions.
 This could include having a qualification in safeguarding, first aid or fluency in British Sign Language.

 Career paths and progression opportunities